mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 Coverage Section
 ~~~~~~~~~~~~~~~~

-`Coverage_section <coverage_section>` is a concept introduced in cocotb-coverage, that allows for separating the coverage code from the testbench code.
+`coverage_section` is a concept introduced in cocotb-coverage, that allows for separating the coverage code from the testbench code.
 It allows for packing the coverage primitives in separated blocks of code.
 Below code examples are equivalent.